magento/devdocs/src/cloud/project/project-multi-sites.md

 You can configure {{site.data.var.ee}} to have multiple websites or stores, such as an English store, a French store, and a German store.
 See [Understanding websites, stores, and store views]({{ site.baseurl }}/cloud/configure/configure-best-practices.html#sites).

 {:.bs-callout-warning}
-Be aware that having multiple websites and stores can result in decreased performance.
-The greater the number of websites and stores, the greater the size of index tables and potential for issues such as a longer indexing process, longer Admin save operations, and slower response time for non-cached catalog pages.
+Be aware that catalog data expands as you increase the number of websites and stores.
+Depending on your project architecture, the additional stores can lead to a longer indexing process and slower response times for non-cached catalog pages.
+Adobe recommends that you monitor site performance closely.

 The process to set up multiple stores depends on whether you choose to use unique or shared domains.